-We recommend that you remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring your free credit reports.
+We recommend that you remain vigilant for incidents of fraud and identity theft by reviewing your account statements and monitoring your free credit reports.
+If you would like to check your credit report, you are entitled under US law to one free credit report annually from each of the three nationwide consumer reporting agencies.
+US residents can order a free credit report by visiting www.annualcreditreport.com or calling toll-free at 1-877-322-8228.
+The Reference Guide below provides recommendations by the US Federal Trade Commission on the protection of personal information.
 We also recommend that you remain alert for unsolicited communications involving your personal information.

-You are entitled under U.S. law to one free credit report annually from each of the three nationwide consumer reporting agencies.
-To order your free credit report, visit www.annualcreditreport.com or call toll-free at 1-877-322-8228.
+In addition, we have arranged to offer you identity protection and credit monitoring services for two years at no cost to you.
+The Reference Guide below provides information on how to activate these services.

+For More Information

-We regret any inconvenience this issue may have caused.
-If you have any questions regarding this matter, please contact 800-621-9437 (toll-free) Monday through Friday from 8 am - 10 pm Central, or Saturday and Sunday from 10 am - 7 pm Central (excluding major U.S. holidays).
-Please reference engagement number when calling.
+We take our obligation to safeguard personal information very seriously and regret any inconvenience this may cause you.
+If you have any questions regarding this issue, please call 1-833-918-9002 Monday through Friday from 9 a.m. to 9 p.m.
+Eastern.